biolink/biolink-model/docs/Agent.md

     * Description: a professional relationship between one provider (often a person) within another provider (often an organization).
 Target provider identity should be specified by a CURIE.
 Providers may have multiple affiliations.
     * range: [Uriorcurie](types/Uriorcurie.md)
  * [agent➞id](agent_id.md)  <sub>REQ</sub>
     * Description: Different classes of agents have distinct preferred identifiers.
 For publishers, use the ISBN publisher code.
+See https://grp.isbn-international.org/ for publisher code lookups.
 For editors, authors and  individual providers, use the individual's ORCID if available; Otherwise, a ScopusID, ResearchID or Google Scholar ID ('GSID') may be used if the author ORCID is unknown.
 Institutional agents could be identified by an International Standard Name Identifier ('ISNI') code.
     * range: [String](types/String.md)
  * [agent➞name](agent_name.md)  <sub>REQ</sub>
     * Description: it is recommended that an author's 'name' property be formatted as "surname, firstname initial."